Cabinet of Jakov Nenadović

 The cabinet of Jakov Nenadović was formed on 31 December 1810 after the dismissal of Mladen Milovanović.
 It held office until 11 January 1811, when it was dismissed and replaced by the cabinet of Đorđe Petrović, who was also the head of state of Revolutionary Serbia at the time.

 Timeline

 On the New Year's Day in 1810, voivode Jakov Nenadović brought in around six hundred armed men into the Assembly of Uprising Champions in order to force Karađorđe to dismiss Milovanović as the president of the Governing Council.
 Nenadović succeeded and successfully became the president of the Governing Council.
 With the Assembly of Uprising Champions, it represented the authority in Revolutionary Serbia.
 The government organized and supervised the administration, economy, judiciary, foreign policy, order, and the supply of arms for Serb forces.
 The government's headquarters were in Belgrade.

 Composition

-The cabinet was composed of 6 members and two secretaries.
+Considering that historian Radoš Ljušić has disputed the claim that Nenadović became president in December 1810, and has instead said that he became president in 1809.
+According to him, there were 6 members and two secretaries in November 1810.